2032. A man and a woman talk

 The reality is that we’re moving toward a more visual marketing world – and fast.

-You should consider making an infographic as part of your content marketing strategy.
+It would be best if you considered making an infographic as part of your content marketing strategy.

 ?
 Kissmetric’s lesson on how to build brand awareness: Leverage Infographics.